EwoutCornette/EwoutCornette/README.md

 - Migrated the database from SQLite to PostgreSQL for improved scalability.
 - Applied design patterns (Factory, Singleton) for modularity, reusability, and extensibility.
 - Used Flask Blueprints for a layered architecture, organizing the application into clear components.
+- Set up Git structure, issue tracking, and CI/CD pipelines with Jenkins for automated builds and deployment.
 - Started unit testing code with unittest and Pytest, with room for further improvement in coverage.

  **Power Test for 6kW Amplifier**